 If English isn't your first language, you may want to look at our postgraduate English language requirements.

 Admission is dependent upon satisfactory medical examination and Fitness to Teach Assessment: relevant forms are issued to trainees accepted for the course.

 Candidates who are offered a place on the course are required to complete a declaration regarding any criminal convictions.

 They are also required to obtain clearance from the Disclosure and Barring Service (formerly known as a CRB) regarding their suitability for work involving children.
 Successful applicants will be given instructions about obtaining this when they are offered a place, and a fee will be payable.

 University staff, school teachers and education partners are involved in selection of trainees.
-No applicant will be admitted to the course without an interview in person.
-Normal procedures involve tasks, group activities and a written test as well as a personal interview.
+No applicant will be admitted to the course without an interview.
+Normal procedures involve tasks and a written test as well as a personal interview.
 While applicants are strongly encouraged to have observed in a school prior to interview, we appreciate that under the current circumstances this is very difficult so please ensure you highlight any school experience or experience working with children throughout the application process.